 Have regular eye check-ups

-- For patients without eye diseases or specific risk factors, examinations with a registered eye care practitioner (optometrist or ophthalmologist) are recommended every 2nd year.
+Regular eye check-ups are recommended for people without eye diseases or specific risk factors.
+Examinations with a registered eye care practitioner (optometrist or ophthalmologist) are recommended every second year.

 Protect your eyes from UV light